st-user/ojm-drone-remote/README.md

 **NOTE**:

-If you don't get any error but can't see the video, please check your PC's firewall settings, it could be preventing the WebRTC connection.
+If you don't get any error but can't see the video, please check your PC's firewall settings.
+It could be preventing the WebRTC connection.

 # Using Docker